 - You do have the right to select an electricity supplier of your choice.
 If you choose to explore this option, please check the terms of the agreement carefully.
 Things to check for include: minimum bill amounts, contract length requirements, early termination fees, low introductory rates that change after the introductory period ends, and rates that vary.

 Who do I call when the power goes out?

 Call National Grid if your power goes out.
 National Grid will deliver your electricity and maintain the poles and wires.

 Will I receive a second bill?

 No. National Grid will bill you for your electricity.
 This is the only electricity bill you will receive as a participant in Swampscott Community Power.

-Will I receive a lower quality of service if I participate in this program?
+Will I receive a lower quality of service from National Grid if I participate in this program?

 No. National Grid’s quality of service to you will be unaffected by your participation in Swampscott Community Power.
 The reason is because National Grid does not profit from the supply charges on your electric bill.
 They pass the electricity supply charges along to you with no markup.
 They make their profit from the distribution charges.
 As a result, they have no preference whether they are your supplier or Swampscott chooses a supplier for you.